ingjuansebastianortega/powerbi-A-dashboard/README.md

 The original data source was an Excel workbook.

-Power Query was used to prepare the dataset before loading it into the Power BI data model.
+Power Query was used to prepare and transform the dataset before loading it into the Power BI data model.

 Main transformation steps included: